Please read this important information regarding CFI's cancellation policies and trip-related details:

 Smoking, Alcohol, Electronic Devices, Cell Phones, and Pets

-CFI operates facilities and trips as smoke free environments in all buildings, boats, vehicles and common areas in campsites.
+CFI operates facilities and trips as smoke-free environments in all buildings, boats, vehicles and common areas in campsites.
 No alcohol is allowed on school trips including college trips.
-Adult participants are welcome to BYOB on our adult/family trips in moderation and at “appetizer hour” once in camp/at lodge (i.e. no alcohol consumption during the day or in vehicles).
+Adult participants are welcome to bring alcohol - excluding trips onto the Navajo Nation - on our adult/family trips in moderation and at “appetizer hour” once in camp/at lodge (i.e. no alcohol consumption during the day or in vehicles).